Albert Grønbæk

+Club career

+AGF

-Grønbæk started his career in local club Vejlby-Risskov Idrætsklub before transferring to AGF in 2015 on a youth contract.
+Grønbæk started his career in local club Vejlby-Risskov Idrætsklub (VRI) before transferring to AGF in 2015 on a youth contract.
 Grønbæk made his debut for AGF in July 2020, when he came on in the 71st minute in a 3–2 win against AaB.
-Ahead of the 2020–21 Danish Superliga, Grønbæk was officially moved in to the AGF first team.
+Ahead of the 2020–21 Danish Superliga, Grønbæk was officially moved into the AGF first team.
 In September 2020, he scored his first goal for the club in a 4–2 win against OB.